 Perfect for novices or crew members wanting to contribute more to their time on the water, the entry-level course can be completed on a centre vessel or your own craft.
 It’s also a great introduction for younger crew members, with a minimum age of eight-years-old.

 For anyone going to sea, the RYA Sea Survival course is a genuine lifesaver.
-Hopefully you’ll never need to use a liferaft, but if you do find yourself in difficulty, you are more likely to survive if you know what to expect.
+Hopefully you’ll never need to use a life raft, but if you do find yourself in difficulty, you are more likely to survive if you know what to expect.

 The course provides candidates with a full understanding of how to use the safety equipment onboard their boat, as well as techniques on how to survive and how to be found.

-For most, the highlight is a practical session in a swimming pool, as you experience the problems of entering an uncooperative liferaft and assisting your ‘crew mates’ first hand - all while fully kitted out in wet weather gear and a lifejacket.
+For most, the highlight is a practical session in a swimming pool, as you experience the problems of entering an uncooperative life raft and assisting your ‘crew mates’ first hand - all while fully kitted out in wet weather gear and a lifejacket.

 The RYA Sea Survival Handbook (G43) is provided with the course and packed with supporting information and safety advice.

 Motor cruising is perfect for venturing further afield and exploring new places in comfort.
 Equipped with powerful engines, these boats travel large distances quickly and better still, you won’t have to worry about there being enough wind!

 You’ll cover personal safety and seamanship, how to deal with emergency situations, coming alongside, picking up a mooring and basic boat handling.
 And with children as young as eight-years-old able to do the course, why not get the whole family involved?

 If you have a VHF radio onboard your boat, or even carry a handheld VHF whilst kayaking or paddle-boarding, you need to hold an operator’s licence.